 Sometimes it's so much fun that they won't want to get out.
 With your two year old try "I bet you can't get out of the bath before I count to ten", and they'll usually rise to the challenge.
-Or you could have a funny checklist - "Have you washed your toes, have you washed your belly button, have you washed your bottom?".
+Or you could have a funny checklist like "Have you washed your toes; have you washed your belly button; have you washed your bottom?".
 Children love repetition, so it's no harm to have the same routine every time.

 Watch this video to see how much fun bath time can be.

 If your toddler is reluctant about bath time, get some tips from this video clip from "Supernanny".

 Of course, never leave your child unattended in the bath.